sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 ## Project Presentations

-If you’d like to share what you discovered/created as part of your text mining project, you can add it to a class-wide Google slides presentation (link will be posted soon).
+If you’d like to share what you discovered/created as part of your text mining project, you can add it to a [class-wide Google slides presentation]({{ page.class_slides }}).

 Professionalism is important in public presentations, so please use the “would I be happy for my parents to read this in the newspaper” test when uploading content.
 Humor is great; abusive language or disparaging groups of people is firmly not acceptable.